 - Send electronic invitations.
 It's free, faster and easier!

-- Make party supplies yourself, perhaps following some of these how-to party projects.
+- Make party supplies yourself.
 Only take that advice, though, if you enjoy DIYing it.
 Crafting up your own decorations can take a lot of time and sometimes costs more than buying it.